deletehead/playbooks/README.md

 - [ ] Recommend the user sets up a password manager and gets into the habit of using it (+ reset creds)
 - [ ] Recommend the user configures 2FA across all supporting applications.
 Discuss with them which accounts are important so they can make a risk-based decision on which ones to leave out if they like
 - [ ] Consider a system restore with a fresh OS, scan the to-be-restored files first to ensure they aren't infected
+- [ ] Check other devices on the SOHO for suspicious activity

 ## Compromised Email Account
 - [ ] Change password immediately